-- 1. Company has scheduled the general meeting of shareholders once a year, within four months after the end of each financial year.
+- 1. The Company has scheduled the general meeting of shareholders once a year, within four months after the end of each financial year.
 And in case there is an urgent need to propose an agenda which is a special case, which affects or involves the interests of shareholders or related applicable law that must be approved by the shareholders, the Company will call an extraordinary meeting of shareholders to be the case.
-Thus, in the year 2022, Meeting of shareholders have 1 time, the 2022 Annual General Shareholders' Meeting was held on Tuesday 29 March 2022 at the Main Meeting Room,4thfloor DCC Head Office Building, 37/7 Suttisarnvinijchai Samsennok Huay-Kwang District Bangkok due to the situation of COVID-19 pandemic. - 2.
-Prior to the meeting, one or several shareholders holding in aggregate at least 5% of all issued shares of the Company have the right to suggest issues to be included in the agenda of the Annual General Meeting of Shareholders for the year 2022.
-Shareholders were allowed to exercise this right from September 1 November 30, 2021 so that the Board of Directors can review the issues before presenting them to shareholders for consideration.
+Thus, in the year 2024, Meeting of shareholders have 1 time, the 2024 Annual General Shareholders' Meeting was held on Tuesday 26 March 2024 at the Main Meeting Room,4th floor DCC Head Office Building, 37/7 Suttisarnvinijchai Samsennok Huay-Kwang District Bangkok. - 2.
+Prior to the meeting, one or several shareholders holding in aggregate at least 5% of all issued shares of the Company have the right to suggest issues to be included in the agenda of the Annual General Meeting of Shareholders for the year 2024.
+Shareholders were allowed to exercise this right from September 1,2023 November 30, 2023 so that the Board of Directors can review the issues before presenting them to shareholders for consideration.
 Should the proposed issue be included on the Meeting agenda, the Company shall specify in the notice of the meeting that the agenda item was proposed by shareholders.
-Notify the result of the agenda items and the director nomination proposal on 29 December 2021. - 3.
+Notify the result of the agenda items and the director nomination proposal on 19 December 2023. - 3.
 Advance notification of the meeting to all shareholders significant and sufficiently detailed information concerning the Shareholders' Meeting date and the Meeting agenda prior to the date of the meeting.
-The 2022 Annual General Shareholders' Meeting such information will be posted on DCC's website on 8 March, 2022, 21 days in advance of the previously scheduled date.
-The meeting is scheduled on Tuesday 29 March, 2022 and published in newspapers for 3 consecutive days.
-In addition, the Company has clarified all detailed information in the meeting invitation as follows, - The rights of shareholders entitled to attend and vote of the shareholders clearly. - ➤ The company has stated the purpose/reason, as well as the comments of the Board of Directors clearly on each agenda.
+In Annual General Meeting of Shareholders 2024, the Company has published information in advance on the Company's website in both Thai and English on February 23, 2024, which is 33 days in advance of the meeting date, and delivered documents in advance of the meeting date on March 5, 2024, which is 21 days in advance of the meeting date.
+The meeting date was set on Tuesday, March 26, 2024 and published in newspapers for 3 consecutive days.
+In addition, the Company has clarified all detailed information in the meeting invitation as follows, - > The rights of shareholders entitled to attend and vote of the shareholders clearly. - > The company has stated the purpose/reason, as well as the comments of the Board of Directors clearly on each agenda.